Pankaj-Ksh/DevOps-Ansible/01-Ansible_Setup_Notes.md

-# 📘 Ansible Notes: Setup and Basics
+# Ansible Notes: Setup and Basics

-## 🔹 What is Ansible?
 * An **IT Automation Tool**.
 * A **Configuration Management Tool** used to automate:
     * Software installation